rafasoares/cancancan-wiki/Inherited-Resources.md

 end
 ```
 _Please note that even for a has_many :tasks association, the load_and_authorize_resource needs the singular name of the associated model..._

+**Warning**: when overwriting the `collection` method in a controller the `load` part of a `load_and_authorize_resource` call will not work correctly.
+See https://github.com/ryanb/cancan/issues/274 for the discussions.